J-16 Slick

 K-27 Deadhead

 Deadhead is one of four offspring born to Skagit (K-13).
 She was named to honor the passing of Jerry Garcia, the leader of the rock band "The Grateful Dead."
-Deadhead had her first offspring, Ripple (K-44), in July 2011.
-Many times, when the K13 family is with J or L pods, Deadhead and Ripple spend time with the mothers and offspring who are close in age to Ripple.
+Deadhead had her first offspring, Ripple (K-44), in July, 2011.
+Ripple was declared to be likely deceased in August of 2022.

 Adopt